Beth Gibbons: Career

 Gibbons was also a judge for the 10th annual Independent Music Awards to support independent artists' careers.

 In June 2013, Gibbons announced plans for a new solo album with Domino Records.
 She contributed vocals to a cover of the song "Black Sabbath" with the British metal band Gonga, released on 24 April 2014.

 In 2018, Gibbons contributed vocal performances, along with Elizabeth Fraser of the Cocteau Twins, to the Spill Festival held in Ipswich in an audio installation entitled 'Clarion Calls', which uses the voices of 100 women to commemorate the 100th anniversary of the end of World War I.

 In 2014, Gibbons performed Symphony No. 3 by Henryk Górecki with the Polish National Radio Symphony Orchestra, conducted by Krzysztof Penderecki.
 Gibbons sang in Polish.
 The performance was released in 2019; reviewing the album for Pitchfork, Jayson Greene wrote: "Part of the tension comes from hearing her untrained voice scale these rocky heights.
 Her vibrato, tight and trilling and barely controlled, sounds an awful lot like someone fighting off a panic attack.
 This would get her dismissed from a traditional opera audition, probably, but it is magnificently effective at sending raw shudders through what can be a pretty well-worn work."
 In 2022, Gibbons featured on the track "Mother I Sober" from Kendrick Lamar's album Mr. Morale & the Big Steppers.
 For her collaboration in the album she received a nomination for Album of the Year at the 65th Annual Grammy Awards as a featured artist and songwriter.

 On 7 February 2024, Gibbons announced the release of her first solo studio album in over 20 years.
 The album, titled Lives Outgrown, was released 17 May 2024.
 It was announced alongside a single titled "Floating on a Moment", with its second single "Reaching Out" being released later that year on 10 April.

 Style and inspiration

-She has cited Edith Piaf, Billie Holiday, Nina Simone, Bono of U2 for his performance on The Joshua Tree, Otis Redding and Jimmy Cliff as inspirations.
+Gibbons has cited Edith Piaf, Billie Holiday, Nina Simone, Bono of U2 for his performance on The Joshua Tree, Otis Redding and Jimmy Cliff as inspirations.
 She has covered Janis Joplin songs and enjoys the music of Janis Ian.